LunaHub/Friends_social_data_analysis_2019/network_analysis.md

 	{% include Interactive_network.html %}
 </p>

 Both network ofcourse includes the six main characters.
 The analysis found that the secondary characters that appear in eight or more seasons are; Tony, David, Gunther, Bob, Ben, Jack, Susan, Carol, Lauren, Richard, Janice, Ursula and Estelle.
 The 10 most connected characters are; Susan, Carol, Ben, Mike, Gunther, Janice, Richard, Emily, Emma and Frank.
-Knowing the storyline of the show, the characters found by the last analysis fit best.
+Knowing the storyline of the show, the characters found by the last analysis fits best.
+The first analysis finds characters that are not really part of the storyline.
+Eg. the character "Bob" is not an important character.
+But the name is apparently mentioned alot by the other characters in different contexts, which is why it is found by our analysis.

 ## Communitites
 Each of the main characters are connected to a number of secondary characters and some of the main characters are also connected to the same secondary characters.
 The Figure below show how the Louvain algorithm cluster the characters into communities.
 The algorithm found a total of six communities; five that each includes one or two of the main characters and one that does not.
 The algorithm clustered Ross and Rachel together in one community.
 This makes sense as the two are in a relationsship is a great part of the show.
 The community that do not include any of the main characters however includes most of the most important secondary characters.